christofmuc/JammerNetz/README.md

 It should be noted that due to the design of the system, we have a few limitations or restrictions that other systems might not have.
 We believe that we have made sensible trade-offs, but your milage may vary:

-  1. All clients need to run on the same sample rate (48000 is set in the source, but you might want to switch to 44100), else mixing the signals together isn't straightforward.
+  1. All clients need to run on the same sample rate (48000 is set in the source, but you might want to switch to 44100 in file BuffersConfig.h).
   2. Even the buffer size used by the device must be identical.
 The file BuffersConfig.h has the constants and is currently set at 128 samples.
   3. As we are aiming for lowest-possible latency, you should really use an audio device with ASIO drivers on Windows, even if Windows Audio and DirectSound are offered.
 Stay away from DirectSound.
-Mac CoreAudio works as well.
+Mac CoreAudio works as well very nicely.

 ## Usage

 As of today, the system is still in a build-and-run-yourself state.
-You will need some experience in compiling a C++ application and starting an AWS instance and deploying the Linux build of the server there to run it.
+You will need some experience in compiling a C++ application and starting an AWS (or Azure or self-hosted or...) instance and deploying the Linux build of the server there to run it.
 Depending on the interest in this system, we might be able to provide more help.

 # Building the software